Technical analysis deciphered: Five tools to enhance your trading

 Ideal for all types of traders, Trade Signals identifies both emerging and completed Support & Resistance, Chart and Fibonacci patterns across hundreds of instruments.
 Traders can use it for trade inspiration or simply to supplement their own technical analysis.
 It also helps them identify key levels for stop loss and take profit orders, providing a potential entry or exit strategy across various asset classes.
 Trade Signals is free for Saxo clients and readily available in SaxoTraderGO.

-Try Trade Signals for yourself in our instant demo.
-No sign-up required.
+Try Trade Signals for yourself in our demo.